seandenigris/XML-Parser/repository/XML-Parser.package/XMLEmptyElementValidator.class/README.md

-This class validates empty elements.
+This class validates EMPTY elements, which can't contain elements, PCDATA, or even comments or PIs.